Obituary of John F. Wayne

 A viewing will be held on Friday, March 6th from 10-12 am, at the George H. Wimberg Funeral Home, 1707 New Rd., Linwood, NJ, with a service beginning at 12 noon.
 Burial to follow at the Laurel Memorial Park Cemetery in Egg Harbor Township, NJ

-Memorial contributions may be given to the American Cancer Society, the American Heart Association, the National Multiple Sclerosis Society (Delaware Chapter) or the Jockey’s Health and Welfare Fund ATTN: Robert Colton, Delaware Park, 777 Delaware Park Blvd., Wilmington, DE 19804To plant a tree in memory of John Wayne, please visit Tribute Store
+Memorial contributions may be given to the American Cancer Society, the American Heart Association, the National Multiple Sclerosis Society (Delaware Chapter) or the Jockey’s Health and Welfare Fund ATTN: Robert Colton, Delaware Park, 777 Delaware Park Blvd., Wilmington, DE 19804To send flowers to the family or plant a tree in memory of John Wayne, please visit Tribute Store